pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ![](/images/stacked-learning.png)

-As it turns out, research has shown that organising effort into short, varied bursts of study on a mix of subjects has a positive effect on retention.
+As it turns out, research has shown that organizing effort into short, varied bursts of study on a mix of subjects has a positive effect on retention.
 So instead of starting with topic A, spending a few hours on theory, labs, testing, and then moving on to topic B for more of the same, it has value to interleave subjects A, B, C more quickly.
 Starting perhaps with an early set of trigger questions on A, a short text, then a video on subject C followed by a lab on topic B. A path not unlike the one shown below.

 ![](/images/staggered-learning.png)